 Since at least the early 1980s there has been an effort to parallelize algorithms for logical reasoning.
-Prior to the rise of the multi-core desktop computer, this meant massively parallel algorithms such as that of [Dixon and de Kleer, 1988] on the (now defunct) Thinking Machines Corporation's Connection Machine, or using specialized parallel hardware which could be added to an otherwise serial machine, as in [Lendaris, 1988].
-Parallel logic programming systems designed during that same period were less attached to a particular parallel architecture, but parallelizing Prolog (the usual goal) is a very complex problem [Shapiro, 1989], largely because there is no persistent underlying representation of the relationships between predicates.
-Parallel Datalog has been more successful (and has seen a recent resurgence in popularity [Huang et al., 2011]), but is a much less expressive subset of Prolog.
-Recent work in parallel inference using statistical techniques has returned to large scale parallelism using GPUs, but while GPUs are good at statistical calculations, they do not do logical inference well [Yan et al., 2009].
+Prior to the rise of the multi-core desktop computer, this meant massively parallel algorithms such as that of [3] on the (now defunct) Thinking Machines Corporation's Connection Machine, or using specialized parallel hardware which could be added to an otherwise serial machine, as in [10].
+Parallel logic programming systems designed during that same period were less attached to a particular parallel architecture, but parallelizing Prolog (the usual goal) is a very complex problem [17], largely because there is no persistent underlying representation of the relationships between predicates.
+Parallel Datalog has been more successful (and has seen a recent resurgence in popularity [7]), but is a much less expressive subset of Prolog.
+Recent work in parallel inference using statistical techniques has returned to large scale parallelism using GPUs, but while GPUs are good at statistical calculations, they do not do logical inference well [24].

-We present inference graphs [Schlegel and Shapiro, 2013], a graph-based natural deduction inference system which lives within a KR system, and is capable of taking advantage of multiple cores and/or processors using concurrent processing techniques rather than parallelism [The Joint Task Force on Computing Curricula et al., 2013].
-We chose to use natural deduction inference, despite the existence of very well performing refutation based theorem provers, because our system is designed to be able to perform forward inference, bidirectional inference [Shapiro et al., 1982], and focused reasoning in addition to the backwards inference used in resolution.
-Natural deduction also allows formulas generated during inference to be retained in the KB for later re-use, whereas refutation techniques always reason about the negation of the formula to be derived, making intermediate derivations invalid.
+We present inference graphs [16], a graph-based natural deduction inference system which lives within a KR system, and is capable of taking advantage of multiple cores and/or processors using concurrent processing techniques rather than parallelism [21].
+We chose to use natural deduction inference, despite the existence of very well performing refutation based theorem provers, because our system is designed to be able to perform forward inference, bi-directional inference [19], and focused reasoning in addition to the backward inference used in resolution.
+Natural deduction also allows formulas generated during inference to be retained in the KB for later re-use, whereas refutation techniques always start by assuming the negation of the formula to be derived, making intermediate derivations useless for later reasoning tasks.
 In addition, our system is designed to allow formulas to be disbelieved, and to propagate that disbelief to dependent formulas.
 We believe inference graphs are the only concurrent inference system with all these capabilities.